Multi-Factor Authentication

 Whenever you need to authenticate it is you logging in you can choose to get a text with a six-digit number to enter on the log in screen, or a phone call.

-This can be any landline that is a direct dial.
+This is called ‘Office phone’ in the MFA set up process.
+It This can be any landline that is a direct dial and does not have an automated welcome message.
 During the MFA set up:

 1. Choose 'Office phone'